Tyler O'Neill Player Props: Cardinals vs. Giants

-Tyler O'Neill -- 1-for-4 in his most recent game -- will be in action for the St. Louis Cardinals versus the San Francisco Giants, with John Brebbia on the mound, on April 25 at 9:45 PM ET.
+Tyler O'Neill -- batting .242 with four doubles, three walks and two RBI in his past 10 games -- will be in action for the St. Louis Cardinals against the San Francisco Giants, with Anthony DeSclafani on the mound, on April 26 at 9:45 PM ET.

 Tyler O'Neill Game Info & Props vs. the Giants